 "Romanised" Parthian kings (2 BC - AD 12)

 In 2 BC, the young Phraataces, with the help of his Italian mother, poisoned his father Farhad IV, and proclaimed himself king Farhad V. Armenia once more claimed attention - Farhad V helped eject the pro-Roman ruler.
-The Romans intervened quickly - Augustus sent his grandson Gaius Caesar to do a deal - one favourable to Rome unsurprisingly.
-But the "Armenian question" was not settled yet.
+The Romans intervened quickly - Augustus sent his grandson Gaius Caesar to do a deal (1 AD)- one favourable to Rome unsurprisingly.
+But finally, The Parthian Empire was recognised as an equal.
+But Farhad V had to give up claims to Armenia. the "Armenian question" was not settled yet.